-Moments later Takaki Nakagami (IDEMITSU Honda Team Asia) crashed at turn three moments later.
+Moments later Takaki Nakagami (IDEMITSU Honda Team Asia) crashed at turn three.
 The rear of his Kalex had wobbled throwing him down and he banged his head off the surface however he was unhurt and able to get to his feet straight away.
 He attempted to get back on track but the Marshals had to push him off the track.

 Not long after Danny Kent (Leopard Racing) made sure the Marshals at turn three were kept on their toes when he crashed out on the left handed corner of turn three however his bike slid across the track and landed in track at turn three.
 Kent was up and thought about recovering his bike but refrained due to where it landed.

 Overall the times were so close

 Luthi was back out on track working on improving his own time as he led, he was pushing so hard that he went wide, however he was able to recover.
 Combining practice times, Johann Zarco (Ajo Motorsport) was still the fastest man having set a time 1:37.370 in FP2; this time was just 0.001 seconds faster than Luthi, however with eight minutes remaining Luthi took this crown having completed a lap of 1:37.358.